 Colombia country brief

-Australia and Colombia enjoy expanding relations, based on trade and investment and cooperation on a range of international issues, including the environment, agricultural trade, climate change, transnational crime and disarmament.
-Australia will open an Austrade-managed Consulate General in Bogota in 2012.
+Australia and Colombia enjoy expanding relations, based on trade, investment and cooperation on a range of international issues, including the environment, agricultural trade, climate change, transnational crime and disarmament.

-President Juan Manuel Santos, of the conservative-liberal Social Party of National Unity (UP), has enjoyed widespread approval since his election in June 2010 for his handling of the economy, international relations and the fight against corruption and insurgency.
-While Santos has maintained his predecessor’s (Uribe’s) tough stance on security and strong ties with the US, he has also focused on an agenda of social and economic reform.
-The next national elections will be held in 2014.
+President Juan Manuel Santos, of the conservative-liberal Social Party of National Unity (UP), has generally enjoyed widespread approval since his election in June 2010 for his handling of the economy, international relations and the fight against corruption and insurgency.
+While Santos has maintained his predecessor’s (Uribe) tough stance on security and strong ties with the US, he has also focused on an agenda of social and economic reform.
+Negotiations for an end to the 50 year conflict with the Fuerzas Armadas Revolucionarias de Colombia (FARC) have been the key domestic agenda in the second half of the government’s term.
+The next presidential elections will be held in May 2014.

-A key foreign policy priority is to diversify the country’s trade and investment links, both within the region and towards the Asia Pacific and Europe.
-Santos continues efforts to improve Colombia’s international engagement and image abroad, such as through hosting the Sixth Summit of the Americas in April 2012.
-Relations with Colombia’s neighbours Ecuador and Venezuela have continued to improve since diplomatic ties were restored and trade ties renewed following a dispute in 2008.
+A key foreign policy priority is the diversification of the country’s trade and investment links, both within the region and towards the Asia Pacific and Europe.
+Santos continues efforts to improve Colombia’s international engagement and image abroad, such as through commencing accession to the OECD, cooperation with NATO, pro-tempore presidency of the Pacific Alliance and hosting the 2013 World Games.

 Political history — guerrilla warfare and the peace process

 The deep political divisions shaping Colombia's modern development have strong historical roots, emerging shortly after independence from Spain.
-Rivalry between the conservative right and the free-thinking left continued throughout the 19th and early 20th century.
-The political tension came to a head in La Violencia (1948-1958), a period during which an estimated 250,000 people lost their lives.
-La Violencia was resolved by the formation of a National Front in which the two main political parties, the Liberal and Conservative Parties, agreed to rotate the presidency and share cabinet positions.
-Presidential rotations continued until 1974 when the power sharing agreement lapsed.
+The political tension between the conservative right and progressive left came to a head in La Violencia (1948-1958), a period during which an estimated 250,000 people died.
+La Violencia was resolved by the formation of a National Front in which the two main political parties, the Liberal and Conservative Parties, agreed to rotate the presidency and share cabinet positions, which continued until 1974.

-During the 1960s, several guerrilla groups emerged due to continued social, economic and political problems, including the FARC, the now demobilised M-19, the Ejército Nacional de Liberación (ELN), the Ejército Popular de Liberación (EPL) and the indigenous-based group Quintin Lame.
+During the 1960s, several guerrilla groups emerged due to continued social, economic and political problems, including the Fuerzas Armadas Revolucionarias de Colombia (FARC), the now demobilised M-19, the Ejercito Nacional de Liberacion (ELN), the Ejercito Popular de Liberacion (EPL) and the indigenous-based group Quintin Lame.
 The FARC and the smaller ELN emerged as the major guerrilla groups.
 Their struggle has largely lost its ideological flavour and in the 1980s and 1990s the two groups became heavily involved in the lucrative narcotics and kidnapping industries.

-President Uribe's victory in 2002 elections was a sign of public dissatisfaction with the Pastrana Government and its inability to bring security to the country.
-Violent crime and kidnappings, while still high, reduced significantly under President Uribe and the broader security situation improved markedly.
+Violent crime and kidnappings, while still high, reduced significantly under President Uribe, who won the 2002 elections.
 Under the “law on peace and justice”, negotiations with the main right-wing paramilitary groups led to over 40,000 paramilitaries demobilising and giving up their arms, although some right wing groups consolidated their membership and continue to be involved in organised crime.

-After many years focused on internal developments, Colombia is projecting itself as open for business and as a global partner for cooperation across areas including trade and investment, security, technology, education, and energy which have become frontiers under President Santos for Colombia to expand and deepen its international engagement both bilaterally and multilaterally.
+After many years focused on internal developments, Colombia is projecting itself as open for business and as a global partner for cooperation, including trade and investment, security, technology, education, and energy.
+The Santos administration has significantly expanded Colombia’s international engagement, both bilaterally and multilaterally.

+Constructive relations within Latin America and the Caribbean are also a priority for Colombia.
+Following a dispute in 2008 which led to interruptions in diplomatic ties, relations with neighbours Venezuela and Ecuador have been stable.
+Colombia is an active member of the Association of Caribbean States, and the Organization of American States (OAS).
+A territorial and maritime dispute with Nicaragua, on which the International Court of Justice (ICJ) ruled in 2012 that Colombia would cede maritime territory, is a source of tension with its northern neighbour.
 The United States is Colombia’s most important partner.
-The US-Colombia free trade agreement came into effect on 15 May 2012.
-It is an additional boost to Colombia’s most significant trading relationship which, in 2011, contributed to 32% of its total global trade.
-US-Colombia engagement is being further developed following the achivements of “Plan Colombia” through the Colombia-US High Level Partnership Dialogue.
+The US-Colombia free trade agreement came into effect in May 2012.
+It is an additional boost to Colombia’s most significant trading relationship which, in 2011, comprised 32 per cent of its total global trade.
+US-Colombia engagement is being further developed following the achievements of “Plan Colombia” through the Colombia-US High Level Partnership Dialogue.

-In 2011, 7 per cent of Columbia’s merchandise exports were destined for the Asia-Pacific.
+In 2011, seven per cent of Colombia’s merchandise exports were destined for the Asia-Pacific.
 Colombia completed negotiations for an FTA with the Republic of Korea in June 2012.
 The FTA is Colombia’s first in the Asia-Pacific region and is seen as a further bridge towards greater integration.
-In May 2012, during a visit to China by President Santos, Colombia and China signed nine agreements, and agreed to a feasibility study for a free trade agreement.
+In May 2012, during a visit to China by President Santos, Colombia and China signed nine agreements, and agreed to commence an FTA feasibility study.

-Colombia is major global supplier of cocaine, marijuana and heroin.
+Colombia is a major global supplier of cocaine, marijuana and heroin.
 The illicit narcotics trade is estimated to be worth around five to ten per cent of GDP.
 The cultivation and trafficking of drugs continues to have a negative impact on security, the formal economy and the environment.
-In particular, the uncontrolled use of fragile tropical and jungle ecosystems to grow cocaine has caused considerable environmental harm, as has the indiscriminate use of chemicals and fertilisers.
+In particular, the use of fragile tropical and jungle ecosystems to grow cocaine, including the use of agricultural chemicals, has caused considerable environmental harm.

-While human rights abuses continue in Colombia, the situation has improved with an overall lessening of civil conflict and through policy reform.
-A program of land restitution, commenced by the Santos administration in 2011, will help to address social injustices arising during the country’s civil conflict.
-The previous Uribe administration focused efforts on human rights abuses by the military.
+While human rights abuses continue in Colombia, the situation has improved with an overall lessening of civil conflict and policy reforms.
+A program of land restitution, commenced by the Santos administration in 2011, has begun to address social injustices arising during the country’s civil conflict.
 Historically, the major source of human rights abuses in Colombia has stemmed from the internal armed conflict between the Colombian army, paramilitaries and the guerrillas.
-Massacres, extrajudicial execution, murder, torture, forced disappearance and kidnapping, threats and forced displacement have occurred.
-This history of violence and insecurity gave rise to considerable international concern regarding the protection of human rights in Colombia.
-In response, an office of the UN High Commissioner for Human Rights was established in Bogotá in April 1997.
+A July 2013 report showed that across the length of the conflict, 5,7 million have been forcibly displaced, 220,000 have died, and more than 25,000 have disappeared.